Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 src/server/zone/objects/tangible/wearables/ArmorObjectImplementation.cpp
 - Added a function to get the base value of armor stats for use in the upgrade process.

+src/server/zone/managers/combat/CombatManager.cpp
+src/server/zone/managers/combat/CombatManager.h
+- Added combat spam to indicate what damage type the player was hit with (Because knowing is half the battle! #GIJoe).

 tre_required/datatables/crafting/schematic_group.iff
 - Removed segment schematics and moved a few schematics around.